marconimarques/1-AI-Product-Strategy-Skill/Output-example.md

 ## Executive Summary

-A VRP Solver orchestrated by an AI Agent gives commercial and operations teams at a Brazilian mid-market trucking company the ability to run optimized, scenario-based truck allocation calculations during Freight BID processes - replacing manual spreadsheet estimates that currently leave competitive pricing on the table.
+A MILP Solver orchestrated by an AI Agent gives commercial and operations teams at a Brazilian mid-market trucking company the ability to run optimized, scenario-based truck allocation calculations during Freight BID processes - replacing manual spreadsheet estimates that currently leave competitive pricing on the table.
 The AI converts natural language queries into solver parameters, enabling non-technical managers to run baseline and what-if scenarios without Operations Research expertise.
 Expected business impact: improved freight rate competitiveness (R$/t) in BID submissions and improved margin accuracy on won contracts.

 ---